maximlev0-9/lab_5_mobile/README.md

 public API "CocktailDB".
 Also you can like any of those receipts and save them in your list of liked cocktails.

+In order to use my app please insert valid API key into variable "apikey" in lib/service/http_service.dart

 Please, don't make too much requests or my account will be blocked :(

 Here are the screenshots of this app: